Hi, I'm Isabel

 Before motherhood, I was very career-focused.
 As a senior digital marketing manager at global fashion brands, such as Tommy Hilfiger, Farfetch, and H&M, I worked at a high pace, traveled extensively, and was accustomed to working long hours.

 After having my son, I returned to work after 5 months of maternity leave, taking on a new job in corporate marketing.
-I thought that I could do it all and just step back into my old mold.
-But while my professional side was excited to express herself at work, my mom side felt guilty and missed being with my son.
+I thought that I could ‘do it all’ and just step back into my old mold.
+But while my professional side was excited to express herself at work, my new mom side felt guilty and missed being with my son.
 I wasn’t fully present in either role, always feeling like I was running behind and not being good enough.
 Seeming to keep it all together was draining and unfulfilling.

 The moment a child is born, the mother is also born.